About J.P.'s Foundation

 J.P.’s Foundation Mission Statement This not-for-profit corporation is established to better our community by promoting charitable, educational, religious, scientific, literary and cultural organizations, activities and programs that assist with and enhance the lives of the people who reside in Western New York.

-Executive Summary J.P.’s Foundation, Inc., in conjunction with the Parents’ Guild of SS Peter & Paul School and Autism Services, Inc., is organizing and promoting two events which will raise funds primarily for the benefit of individuals in our community who face the daily challenges of Autism.
+Executive Summary J.P.’s Foundation, Inc. organizes and promotes two events which raise funds primarily for the benefit of individuals in our community who face the daily challenges of Autism.

 J.P.'s Foundation Board of DirectorsBrian F. Attea, Esq.

 Brian is a managing partner in the law firm of Attea & Attea, P.C., located in the Village of Hamburg, N.Y. and also serves as the Town Attorney for the Town of Concord, N.Y., Prosecutor in the Village of Hamburg, N.Y. and Deputy Town Prosecutor for the Town of Colden, N.Y.
 Brian serves on the Board of ARC Erie County (formerly Heritage Centers), the Erie County Chapter of NYSARC, Inc., which is dedicated to providing opportunities and enhancing the lives of individuals living with disabilities, where he has previously served as both Board Secretary and Board Chair.
 He currently continues to serve as the Chair of the Guardianship Committee.
 Brian is also a Trustee on the Board for St. Francis High School, in Athol Springs, N.Y.

 Brian previously served on the Board of Mt.
 Irenaeus, a Franciscan Retreat Center affiliated with St. Bonaventure University and on the Board at Springville Country Club in Springville, N.Y. and was a former Co-President of the Parents Guild at SS Peter and Paul Grade School in Hamburg, N.Y.Robert J. Brunner